 - While giving face is always important, don’t forget to develop the relationship over the long-term.

 - Giving Face will always be appreciated, even from Chinese people who have a lot of experience interacting with Westerners.
-Face is deeply rooted in the Chinese society and mindset, and its importance will not fade over time.
+Face is deeply rooted in Chinese society and mindset, and its importance will not fade over time.

 While it’s true that some Westerners protest that they won’t “play the game” while in China, it is important to remember that when you are in someone’s house it’s only polite to play by their rules, or you may be asked to leave.
-At the very least, small gestures of respect are easy and go a long way toward demonstrating that you understand the importance of Face (and are willing to make an effort to understand Chinese culture), and that you are committed to a long-term relationship with the Chinese.
-Something as simple as this can be a crucial factor which can land important business deals, and lead to rewarding friendships that will last a lifetime.
+At the very least, small gestures of respect are easy and go a long way toward demonstrating that you understand the importance of Face (and are willing to make an effort to understand Chinese culture) and that you are committed to a long-term relationship with the Chinese.
+Something as simple as this can be a crucial factor that can land important business deals, and lead to rewarding friendships that will last a lifetime.